 Monument to Edvard Kardelj:

-Located roughly 7km as the crow flies from the Brezovica complex is situated the southern Sisak suburb of Sisak-Caprag.
+Located roughly 7km as the crow flies from the Brezovica complex is situated the southern Sisak working-class suburb of Caprag.
 About 500m southwest of the suburb's train station is a monument dedicated to the Yugoslav-era Slovene politician Edvard Kardelj located at the center of a park called Slovene Square (Slovenski trg) (Slides 1 - 3).
-As one of the leaders of the Slovene Partisan movement and creator of the Yugoslav concept of 'workers self-management', a monumental work dedicated to Kardelj would have been a natural choice during the Yugoslav-era for a the center of a park dedicated to their Slovene neighbors.
-Created in 1980 by notable sculptor Dušan Džamonja, the work is characterized by a cluster of angular and geometric bronze shapes that resemble sharp organic crystals.
+As one of the leaders of the Slovene Partisan movement and creator of the Yugoslavia's 'workers self-management', a monumental work dedicated to Kardelj would have been a natural choice during the Yugoslav-era for a park dedicated to their Slovene neighbors.
+Created in 1980 by notable Zagreb sculptor Dušan Džamonja, the work is characterized by a cluster of angular and geometric bronze shapes that resemble sharp organic crystals.
 The entire work sat at the center of an elevated rectangular concrete platform, within which was a thin pool of water.
-This pool feature gave to the monument an impressive reflective quality.
+This pool feature gave the monument an impressive reflective quality.